 Two color microarray quality checks

-Quality check methods that are specific to two colour arrays are described in the following section.
+Quality check methods that are specific to two color arrays are described in the following section.
 Some quality checks that can be run for all chip types – these will not be described again below (e.g. MA plots).

-Image plots of two-colour background intensities and unnormalized M values
+Image plots of two-color background intensities and unnormalized M values